SAP-samples/teched2025-AD161/exercises/ex2/README.md

 After completing these steps you will have both apps xflights and xtravels running, with xtravels being connected to the xflights app as data source for flight data.

-As technique for the data transfer we use "Data Federation via Initial Load replication".
+As technique for the data transfer we here use "Data Federation via Initial Load replication".
 On startup of xtravels, the CAP runtime recognizes that service `sap.capire.flights.data` is served in another app (xflights), where entities `Flights` and `Supplements` are exposed. xtravels then calls out to xflights, fetches all the data and caches it locally.